AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * If the scalable version is manually toggled inside the script, when the menu is shown, the game could stutter, depending on your PC specs (not yet selectable).
 * The combo counter/damage display doesn't work if the lifebars are set to infinite (no damage = no combo);
 * The HUD only works with BizHawk in Pixel Pro resolution mode;
-* During the dummy Record mode, the active character won't stop moving.
-Be aware of the positioning before starting a record session!

 # Acknowledgements
 * Bizhawk's Memory Watch and Memory Search utilities + all its Lua tools, which made this possible;